 She currently Co-Chairs the Board of the Women 's and Gender Studies at Brandeis University.
 She graduated from Northeastern University School of Law in 1985 and Harvard University, magna cum laude, in 1979.
 Rachel served as a law clerk to the Honorable Frederick Brown of Massachusetts Appeals Court and the Superior Court of Massachusetts.

 She served on the Board of Directors of the Northeastern University School of Law Alumni Association from 1995-1998 and currently serves on the Board of Directors for the Jewish Community Day School.

 Susan Winokur founded Class Cooking, a cooking school that donates all of its net proceeds to charity, in 1986.

 Susan received her B.S. from Cornell University and her M.S. in Education from the University of Pennsylvania.
 Susan has lived abroad and traveled extensively studying with chefs from France, Italy and America.
 She is a member of the International Association of Cooking Professionals, IACP, and the Philadelphia Women's Culinary Guild.

-Susan chairs the Nominations Committee of the National Board of Women’s and Gender Studies at Brandeis.
+Susan chairs the National Board of Women’s, Gender, and Sexuality Studies at Brandeis.